Keyfactor/f5-bigiq-rest-orchestrator/readme_source.md

 - **Orchestrator** – Required.
 Select the orchestrator you wish to use to manage this store

+- **Deploy Certificate to Linked Big IP on Renewal** - Optional.
+Set this to True if you wish to deploy renewed certificates (Management-Add jobs with Overwrite selected) to all linked Big IP devices.
+Linked devices are determined by looking at all of the client-ssl profiles that reference the renewed certificate that have an associated virtual server linked to a Big IP device.
+An "immediate" deployment is then scheduled within F5 Big IQ for each linked Big IP device.

 - **Ignore SSL Warning** - Optional.
-Select this if you wish to ignore SSL warnings from F5 that occur during API calls when the site does not have a trusted certificate with the proper SAN bound to it.
+Set this to True if you wish to ignore SSL warnings from F5 that occur during API calls when the site does not have a trusted certificate with the proper SAN bound to it.
 If you chose not to add this Custom Field when creating the Certificate Store Type, the default value of False will be assumed.
 If this value is False (or missing) SSL warnings will cause errors during orchestrator extension jobs.

 - **Use Token Authentication** - Optional.
-Select this if you wish to use F5 Big IQ's token authentiation instead of basic authentication for all API requests.
+Set this to True if you wish to use F5 Big IQ's token authentiation instead of basic authentication for all API requests.
 If you chose not to add this optional Custom Field when creating the Certificate Store Type, the default value of False will be assumed and basic authentication will be used for all API requests for all jobs.
 Setting this value to True will enable an initial basic authenticated request to acquire an authentication token, which will then be used for all subsequent API requests.

 - **Server Username/Password** - Required.
 The credentials used to log into the F5 Big IQ device to perform API calls.
 These values for server login can be either: